Wilkes-Barre, PA Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-We’ve mapped every solar installation across America to help you discover which Wilkes-Barre neighborhoods have embraced clean energy.
-Click any hexagon to see how many of your neighbors have made the switch to solar power!
+We’ve mapped every solar installation across Wilkes-Barre to help you explore which neighborhoods are embracing clean energy.
+Click any hexagon to see how many homes in that area have made the switch to solar!

 Leasing Solar Panels

-Wilkes-Barre homeowners have access to Power Purchase Agreements (PPAs) through PPL Electric Utilities, providing an affordable way to go solar without the large upfront investment.
-With a PPA, you pay for the power your solar panels generate at a set rate per kilowatt-hour rather than purchasing the system outright.
+In Wilkes-Barre, Palmetto offers Power Purchase Agreements (PPAs) for homeowners served by PPL Electric Utilities.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour, rather than a fixed monthly payment.

 Go solar without the investment